fredgibbs/fredgibbs.github.io/courses/american-food/reading-responses.md

 ## Basics
 - ~300 words
-- Original thinking
+- Follows the grading rubric (summarized below)
-- Free of typos and basic grammatical errors
+- Posted ON TIME at UNM Learn, meaning the day it appears on the syllabus
-- Posted ON TIME at UNM Learn, meaning the day it appears on the syllabus.
+- Asks at least 1 (more is fine!) thoughtful question about the reading/topic

 ## Questions to think about
 - What ideas did you find most interesting?